Our knowledge of orthopaedics. Your best health.

 Parents can help ensure their child's safety by doing the following:

 • Watch your child put on and take off the backpack to see if it is a struggle.
 If the backpack seems too heavy, have your child remove some of the books and carry them in his or her arms to ease the load on the back.
+Also review the distribution of weight in the backpack and place heavier items low and toward the center of the backpack.

 • Do not ignore any back pain in a child or teenager.